Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-4-0-m3.md

 ### New and changed features

 - Camera
-  - New APIs for hue setting have been added.
+  - New API set for hue setting have been added.
   - Maximum supported number of camera is changed from 2 to 10.
   - Pre-condition of setting ROI area API has been changed.
 - Media Content